-- MOVE to a safe environment. - immediately for our customers in Nassau, Suffolk and the Rockaways. - DO NOT use matches, lighters, cigarettes (including e-cigarettes or vape pens), light switches or anything electrical - not even a phone or garage door opener. - DO NOT assume someone else will report the condition.
+- CALL 911 and National Grid at 1-718-643-4050 immediately for our customers in Brooklyn, Queens and Staten Island.
+And call 911 and National Grid at 1-800-490-0045 immediately for our customers in Nassau, Suffolk and the Rockaways. - DO NOT use matches, lighters, cigarettes, vape pens, light switches or anything electrical - not even a phone or garage door opener. - DO NOT assume someone else will report the condition.
 Provide the exact location, including cross streets.
-Let us know if sewer construction or digging activities are going on in the area.
+Let us know if sewer construction or digging activities are going on in the area. ✓ Spread the word about gas pipeline safety Make sure your community has an emergency response plan (ERP) that covers natural gas pipeline hazards, and review it regularly.
+An ERP is critical for guiding an integrated, safe and effective response to catastrophic natural gas leaks, fires and explosions.

-a potentially dangerous natural gas situation.

-Spread the word about gas pipeline safety